Does home insurance cover working from home?

 Figuring out the basicsThe COVID-19 pandemic moved many people from highly organized office settings to whatever working space they could find in their homes, from kitchen tables to living room couches.
 This quick change may have blurred the boundaries between work and home activities for many.
 However, it's important to understand that as far as your home insurance policy is concerned, your coverage is typically only for personal belongings and personal activities in your home and surrounding property.
 Your work-related activities, no matter where they take place, should be covered by your employer's business insurance.

 This could become confusing if you suddenly have to shift to working from home and must use your personal laptop rather than your workplace computer to do your job.
 Who will cover the loss if your laptop is damaged during work hours because your child spills water on it?
-Home insurance often includes a protection for business property like computers or printers that are broken or lost on your home premises.
-However, the protection is usually $2,500 or less, and you have to pay a deductible first.
+Home insurance often includes coverage for business property like computers or printers that are broken or lost on your home premises.
+However, the coverage is usually $2,500 or less, and you have to pay a deductible first.

-For this reason, as soon as you are able, you should call the human resources department of your employer to find out how the company's insurance plan will protect you working from home.
+For this reason, as soon as you are able, you should call the human resources department of your employer to find out how the company's insurance plan will help protect you working from home.
 If you learn that your employer's insurance plan might not cover personal property that you are using for work, ask if they can provide a laptop or other equipment for you.
 If your employer is unable to provide you equipment, consider requesting or purchasing an endorsement.
 An endorsement or rider is a change to your official home insurance policy, sometimes requiring a one-time fee.
 You can use an endorsement to increase the level of your business property coverage.